-Suboxone, also known as Buprenorphine, is a regularly prescribed substance used for opioid dependence treatment.
+Suboxone, or Buprenorphine, is a frequently recommended substance used for opioid dependence treatment.
 Doctors who prescribe Suboxone will often also want to see tandem involvement in Substance Abuse Treatment, or 12 Step Program.
-Buprenorphine can be administered many ways; the most common include a sublingual strip, a transdermal patch, a subcutaneous injection, or a subdermal implant.
+Buprenorphine is munfactured in many forms; the most common include a sublingual strip, a transdermal patch, a subcutaneous injection, or a subdermal implant.

 Success Rates of Suboxone Maintenance and Medically Assisted Detox

-The success rates of Suboxone and Medically Assisted Detox fluctuate considerably, mostly depending on the quality of care.
-Not all Suboxone Doctors or Medically Assisted Detoxes are the same.
+There are a lot of inconsistencies in the success rates of Suboxone and Medically Assisted Detox, mostly depending on the quality of care.
+Not all Suboxone Doctors or Medically Assisted Detoxes provide the same level of care.
 Unfortunately, there is a high rate of fraud in the healthcare system, and even the Suboxone Maintenance industry is no exception.
-A reputable Suboxone doctor is suggested to improve the chances of success with Suboxone maintenance assisted treatment.
+To encourage a greater success rate during Suboxone Maintenance, we recommend using a reputable Suboxone Doctor.

 Treatment via a Suboxone doctor can be paid for by insurance or cash pay.
-Learn what your payment options are by contacting your Suboxone Doctor’s office.
+Always talk with the Suboxone Doctor, as to what their payment options are.
 Remember that not all doctors accept all insurance plans.
-If they do take your coverage, make sure you specifically inquire about what additional out of pocket costs may be associated.
-Lastly, always reach out to your insurance to determine your deductible, out of pockets, and copays before going to the Suboxone Doctor in New Mexico.
+If you are eligible for coverage under your insurance plan, make sure you specifically inquire about what additional out of pocket costs may be associated.
+Finally, always reach out to your insurance to confirm your deductible, out of pockets, and copays before going to the Suboxone Doctor in New Mexico.

 Alternatives to Suboxone Treatment in New Mexico

-The medication Suboxone is made up of of two substances.
-Those substances are buprenorphine and naloxone, and the combination of the two has been approved by the FDA for medical treatment of opioid addiction.
-However, in recent years Suboxone has received significant scrutiny because of the possibility of addiction to Subxone.
-We have also seen a rise of people in MAT programs New Mexico having unintended overdoses.
-As a result, this has triggered others to seek other options.
-Alternative treatments people have considered include methadone, abstinence, Subutex, or vivitrol.
-There are many options available and each person should look into each option available with their physician before selecting which will be most effective to combat opioid addiction.
+The opioid addiction treatment medication Suboxone is a combination of two drugs.
+Those drugs are buprenorphine and naloxone, and the combination of the two has been approved by the FDA to treat opioid addiction.
+However, in recent years this medication has received a lot of criticism because of the likelihood of addiction to Subxone.
+There has also been an increase observed of patients in MAT programs New Mexico having accidental overdoses.
+Due to this it has prompted others to seek alternative options.
+Alternative treatments patients have tried include methadone, abstinence, Subutex, or vivitrol.
+Various options are available and each patient should investigate every option available with their doctor before determining which will be most effective to overcome opioid addiction.